sta426hs2018/brainstorm-group-1_rna-seq/README.md

 [RNAseq introduction](https://prezi.com/view/4Xsw1r6RbN8kvAiNyKqZ)

 ## Why do we sequence RNA?
-Since DNA sequence is identical (in theory) throughout one individual organism, what makes the various tissue/cell types is the usage of the diffrent DNA fragment (ie. genes).The first step of using the DNA is transcription that generates RNA.
+Since DNA sequence is identical (in theory) throughout one individual organism, what makes the various tissue/cell types is the usage of the DNA.
+The first step of using the DNA is transcription that generates RNA.
 The transcriptome conveys biological information that reflects the function of a cell/tissue.
 Thus, profiling RNA could help us understand how a cell/tissue work and probe the state of a cell/tissue.
 ## Applications

 #### General info